 On 3 March 2019, a court case was initiated against Danske Bank for approval of a class action led by a newly formed association with the aim to represent former and current shareholders in a liability action relating to the Estonian AML matter.
 On 21 January 2021, the court dismissed the case because it did not fulfil the criteria for being approved as a class action.
 The decision to dismiss was confirmed by the Eastern High Court on appeal on 1 April 2022.
 The claimants have applied for permission to appeal the Eastern High Court's decision to the Supreme Court.
 In March 2019, October 2019, January 2020, March 2020, September 2020, and February 2021 a total of 320 separate cases were initiated, of which 318 are still ongoing against the Bank with a total claim amount of approximately DKK 7.9 billion.
-On 27 December 2019 and 4 September 2020, two separate claims were filed by 93 investors against the Bank with a total claim amount of approximately DKK 1.6 billion.
-On 2 September 2020, 20 separate claims were filed by 20 investors against the Bank with a total claim amount of approximately DKK 1.1 billion.
-On 18 September 2020, a separate claim was filed by 201 investors against the Bank with a total claim amount of approximately DKK 2.1 billion.
+On 27 December 2019 and 4 September 2020, two separate claims were filed by 93 investors against the Bank with a total claim amount of approximately DKK 1.1 billion.
+On 18 September 2020, a separate claim were filed by 201 investors against the Bank with a total claim amount of approximately DKK 2.1 billion.
 On 18 September 2020, one case was filed against the Bank and Thomas F. Borgen by two investors with a total claim amount of DKK 10 million, which was increased to approximately DKK 147 million on 3 January 2022.
 These court actions relate to alleged violations in the Bank's branch in Estonia of the rules on prevention of money laundering and/or alleged failure to timely inform the market of such violations (and in one claim, also market manipulation).
 A total of 198 cases have been referred to the Eastern High Court, while the remaining cases are stayed or pending before the Copenhagen City Court.
 The Bank is defending itself against these claims.
 The timing of completion of any such lawsuits (pending or threatening) and their outcome are uncertain.